catdogmaus/ESPHome-HewalexG422-toHA/README.md

 ## Total Energy

-Total Energy "fix" is made in ESPHome YAML.
+Total Energy "fix" is made most part in ESPHome YAML.
 Reason for that is, I am not sure if it does work exactly same for all users.
 If your Total Energy output is still not correct it should be easy to correct for everybody.
 In yaml:
 ```
   - platform: template
     name: "Collector Total Energy Adjusted" # Output actual energy